≡ Menu

 • Quotes or testimonials

 When digging up your best accomplishments to highlight in your letter of intent, make sure they are relevant, impressive, and well-explained.
-They should demonstrate certain skills such as problem-solving, critical thinking, classroom management, collaboration, etc. These professional achievements should describe what the challenge was, what action was taken, and the result.
+They should demonstrate problem-solving, critical thinking, classroom management, collaboration, etc. These professional achievements should describe what the challenge was, what action was taken, and the result.
 You can use the CAR acronym to help you write your accomplishments: Challenge, Action, Result.

 If you can incorporate facts and figures, the better off you will be.
 Since facts are easy to break down and comprehend, they mean a great deal to a hiring school district.
-Furthermore, by using figures and expanding upon your achievements, you can demonstrate your talents and skills.
-This means you can demonstrate that your methods directly affected students’ performance on testing.
+Furthermore, you can demonstrate your talents and skills by using figures and expanding upon your achievements.
+This means you can show that your methods directly affected students’ performance on testing.
 Therefore, you can prove your worth to the school district you are applying to.

-When deciding to include a few of your most impressive accomplishments, you can incorporate them either in paragraph format in one of your letter’s body paragraphs or by listing 3-4 accomplishments in a shorter, bullet-point format.
+When deciding to include a few of your most impressive accomplishments, you can incorporate them in paragraph format in one of your letter’s body paragraphs or by listing 3 to 4 accomplishments in a shorter, bullet-point form.

-As a new teacher, you may think it’s difficult to develop relevant accomplishments when you lack teaching experience; however, there are still experiences you can use to highlight your teaching-related talents.
+As a new teacher, you may think developing relevant accomplishments is difficult when you lack teaching experience; however, you can still use experiences to highlight your teaching-related talents.
 These include:

 • Student teaching internship